Antony-Thornton/MS2---Memory-Game/README.md

 * Issue with timeout JS code.
 See JS file for more details and credits for Sean Young's fix.
 * Issue with EmailJS sending me blank email templates.
 I had used "first_name" when I didn't need the ".
 * General CSS format issues such as, objects not displaying in line correctly, not being able to overide body format etc.

+Round 2 - Post testing round 1

+* Noticed that if you click on an already "locked" tab the image will turn to black circle.
+Need to fix
+* Issue with time rounding incorrectly using fixed to

 ## 4.4 Testing Bugs
 * Bug 1 - Wrote code in the reset game to check if numbers were not selected and if not to skip.
 It now ALWAYS resets the number and doesnt popup the message.